-1 expectations, and then where do you go to enforce those rights.
-2 So whether it be creating or knowing 3 4 complete -- police complaint procedures -- sorry, that was difficult to say -- or the international mechanisms, or 5 other feminist groups, other community groups that are 6 working on these issues internationally, right, where can 7 they turn for assistance.
-8 COMMISSIONER MICHÈLE AUDETTE: 9 10 And I forgot to mention that there is probably costs -now, I'll speak English.
-11 MS. BRENDA GUNN: Okay.
-12 13 COMMISSIONER MICHÈLE AUDETTE: There is probably costs attached to this.
-So do you think it's 14 important that Canada support the women's group or 15 organization that could defend or inform or educate women?
-16 MS. BRENDA GUNN: Yeah.
-Not only do I think 17 it's important, but several of the reports actually 18 19 identify it is a legal obligation that Canada has to fund these programs and ensure that they are taking actions to -20 - for women to know their rights.
-21 22 And again, as part of this education, I -- I 100 percent agree that we want to ensure that women are 23 empowered to know their rights and know where to enforce.
-24

-But I also think it's important that the recommendations
+1 expectations, and then where do you go to enforce those 2 rights.
+3 So whether it be creating or knowing 4 complete police complaint procedures sorry, that was 5 difficult to say or the international mechanisms, or 6 other feminist groups, other community groups that are 7 working on these issues internationally, right, where can 8 they turn for assistance.
+9 COMMISSIONER MICHÈLE AUDETTE: Thank you.
+10 And I forgot to mention that there is probably costs 11 now, I'll speak English.
+12 MS. BRENDA GUNN: Okay.
+13 COMMISSIONER MICHÈLE AUDETTE: There is 14 probably costs attached to this.
+So do you think it's 15 important that Canada support the women's group or 16 organization that could defend or inform or educate women?
+17 MS. BRENDA GUNN: Yeah.
+Not only do I think 18 it's important, but several of the reports actually 19 identify it is a legal obligation that Canada has to fund 20 these programs and ensure that they are taking actions to - 21 - for women to know their rights.
+22 And again, as part of this education, I I 23 100 percent agree that we want to ensure that women are 24 empowered to know their rights and know where to enforce.
+25 But I also think it's important that the recommendations

 1 don't just start with women.

 2 I mean, we also have to make sure that all

 3 government officials and I'm gong to use that really

 4 broadly to include lawyers who work within the Canadian

 5 system, judges, conservation officers that they know

 6 those rights as well, so that the education needs to happer

 7 there so that the rights violations can hopefully stop.

-8 COMMISSIONER MICHÈLE AUDETTE: Merci
+8 COMMISSAIRE MICHÈLE AUDETTE: Merci

 9 beaucoup.
 Merci.

 10 COMMISSIONER QAJAQ ROBINSON: I'm going to

 11 defer my questions until cross.

 12 MS. CHRISTA BIG CANOE: Commissioner

 13 Eyolfson?

 14 COMMISSIONER EYOLFSON: I'll defer until

 15 after cross as well?

 16 MS. CHRISTA BIG CANOE: Thank you.

 17 So that will conclude the it will

 18 conclude my questions of examination in-chief, but similar

 19 to what I suggested Monday, is we we are not going to be

 20 calling the close of examination in-chief until all four

 21 witnesses are done today.

 22 At this point, I kindly request a 15-minute

 23 break.
 And I know that we're trying to keep on schedule,

 24 so it's now 10:42.
 If we could be back in the room three

-25 minutes before eleven, then we can hopefully keep on
+minutes before eleven, then we can hopefully keep on